 Applies to England

-Landowners, land managers and public bodies can apply to the England Woodland Creation Offer (EWCO) for support to create new woodland, including through natural colonisation, on areas as small as 1 hectare.
-EWCO opened for applications on 9 June 2021 and replaces the Woodland Carbon Fund, which closed for applications in March 2021.
+Landowners, land managers and public bodies can apply to the England Woodland Creation Offer (EWCO) for support to create new woodland, including through natural colonisation, on areas as small as one hectare.
+You could receive over £10,000 per hectare to support your woodland creation scheme.

 EWCO is one of a suite of Forestry Commission initiatives to support woodland creation and tree planting across England.
-See our Create woodland: overview page for details of our other current funding opportunities.
+See our Tree planting and woodland creation: overview page for details of our other current funding opportunities.

-EWCO is open to owner occupiers, tenants, landlords and licensors who have full management control of the land in the application (or consent from those who do).
-On tenanted land, for example, both tenants and landlords must confirm their consent and sign the application.
-Joint applications and applications on common land and areas of shared grazing are eligible.
+EWCO is open to owner occupiers, tenants, landlords and licensors who have full management control of the land in the application (if you don’t have full management control you will need consent from those who do).
+Joint applications, multiple land managers and applications on common land and areas of shared grazing are eligible.